hzuzu/gRNADesign/README.md

 3. Compute the mean score of all columns (The number of columns will be equal to length of the gRNA) in each row.
 This gives one value for each bp of a gene.
 4. For each sequence from step 2, take the scores from step 3 (The number of scores should be equal to the length of the gRNA sequence).
 Compute a mean of these scores to give one single score for each gRNA

+**Input file**

+Fasta File: The input file is a FASTA file containing sequences for which gRNAs should be designed.

 ### mismatch module

 The mismatch module is used to compute the number of mismatches for gRNAs against the transcriptome.
 The module runs water pairwise aligner from Emboss.

+**Input file**
+The input files are:
+* gRNA File: The gRNA file can be provided in one of the following formats:
+  * FASTA format: The file should end with `.fa` or `.fasta`, with the FASTA headers representing the gRNA names.
+  * Tab-delimited format: The file should end with `.txt`, with the first column containing the gRNA names and the second column containing the gRNA sequences.
+The file must include headers.
+* Transcript/cDNA FASTA File: A FASTA file containing transcript or cDNA sequences.

 ### all module

 The 'all' module runs both the 'design' and 'mismatch' module

+**Input file**
+The input files are:
+* Fasta File: The input file is a FASTA file containing sequences for which gRNAs should be designed.
+* Transcript/cDNA FASTA File: A FASTA file containing transcript or cDNA sequences.

 ## Getting started